abdulrahmandeveloper/YourYideos/InfernoTube/README.md

 ## What to **not** copy from YouTube

-- Over-opaque recommendation loops → replace with **transparent, controllable** feed.
+- Over-opaque recommendation loops → replace with **transparent, controllable** MainPage.
 - Flat comments → ship **threaded, timestamped, ranked** discussion.
 - One-dimensional monetization → ship **modular** revenue options from day one.
 - “Video only” mindset → treat it as a **knowledge object** (video + transcript + notes + quiz + references).